rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

     ![](images/021.png)

 <a name="Ex1Task3"></a>
-### Task 3: Reviewing SonarCloud results ###
+### Task 3: Reviewing SonarQube Cloud results ###

 1. From the left panel, select the **Run Code Analysis** task.
-This contains the processes where SonarCloud analyzes the code.
+This contains the processes where SonarQube Cloud analyzes the code.

     ![](images/022.png)